AngryMaciek/warlock/README.md

 ## Output

-After each pipeline run the main output directory will contain two subdirectories: `simulations` and `logs`.
-The former is where all the results are stored whereas the latter keeps captured standard output and error streams for the jobs.
-Each _demon_ run generates multiple output files which will be stored under separate subdirectories of `simulations`.
-These subdirectories are encoded by 4-letter codes, in order to learn about specific parameters utilised for each of the runs please inspect the `config.dat` file located inside each of those folders.
+After each pipeline run the main output directory will contain three subdirectories: `configfiles`, `simulations` and `logs`.
+Each simulation run with a specific set of parameters is encoded by a 4-letter code.
+The first directory contains configuration files for each of the simulation runs; `simulations` contain all _demon_ output files; `logs` keep captured standard output and error streams for the commands.

 ## Community guidelines
 For guidelines on how to contribute to the project or report issues, please see [contributing instructions](/CONTRIBUTING.md).